 The biochemical characteristics of the 21 actinomycetes isolates (LCDA-1 to LCDA-75) were evaluated using IMViC tests, carbohydrate utilization test, and enzymatic assays.
 Variations were observed in citrate utilization, lactose, sorbitol, rhamnose utilization, and starch hydrolysis among the isolates.
 The isolates LCDA-1, LCDA-22, LCDA-36, LCDA-40, and LCDA-67 were considered as the best, as they exhibited of positive reaction for biochemical traits and strong starch hydrolysis activity, whereas the isolates LCDA-39, LCDA-49, and LCDA-55 showed comparatively lower biochemical activity (Table 5).

-These findings are in agreement with those of Jain and jain (2007), who have reported that S. sampsonii strain, GS1322 showed positive reaction for a broad range of biochemical tests, including the utilization of various sugars (glucose, arabinose, xylose, maltose, galactose, lactose, mannitol, raffinose, salicin), as well as starch, gelatin, and casein hydrolysis.
+These findings are in agreement with those of Jain and Jain (2007), who have reported that S. sampsonii strain, GS1322 showed positive reaction for a broad range of biochemical tests, including the utilization of various sugars (glucose, arabinose, xylose, maltose, galactose, lactose, mannitol, raffinose, salicin), as well as starch, gelatin, and casein hydrolysis.